 Staphylococcal food poisoning results from eating food contaminated with toxins produced by certain types of staphylococci, resulting in diarrhea and vomiting.

 The staphylococci bacteria grow in food, in which they produce toxins.
-Thus, staphylococcal food poisoning does not result from ingesting the bacteria but rather from ingesting the toxins that are already present in the contaminated food.
+Thus, staphylococcal food poisoning does not result from ingesting the bacteria but rather from ingesting the toxins made by the bacteria that are already present in the contaminated food.
 Typical contaminated foods include custard, cream-filled pastry, milk, processed meats, and fish.
-The risk of an outbreak is high when food handlers with skin infections contaminate foods that are undercooked or left at room temperature.
+The risk of an outbreak is high when food workers with skin infections contaminate foods that are undercooked or left at room temperature.
 Despite contamination, many foods have a normal taste and odor.

 The symptoms are usually all a doctor needs to diagnose gastroenteritis.
 A more specific diagnosis of staphylococcal food poisoning may be suspected when other people who ate the same food are similarly affected and when the disorder can be traced to a single source of contamination.
-To confirm the diagnosis, a laboratory analysis must identify staphylococci in the suspected food, but this analysis is not usually performed.
+To confirm the diagnosis, a laboratory must identify staphylococci in the suspected food, but this testing is not usually done.

 Careful food preparation can prevent staphylococcal food poisoning.
 Anyone who has a skin infection should not prepare food for others until the infection heals.
 Food should be consumed immediately or refrigerated and not kept at room temperature.

-Treatment usually consists of only drinking an adequate amount of fluids.
+Treatment usually consists of drinking an adequate amount of fluids.
 A doctor may give an antinausea drug, either as an injection or as a suppository, to help control severe nausea and vomiting.
-Sometimes so much fluid is lost that fluids have to be given intravenously.
+Sometimes so much fluid is lost that fluids have to be given by vein (intravenously).

 Last full review/revision December 2014 by Thomas G. Boyce, MD, MPH